pvtl/docker-dev/docs/faqs.md

 ## Adding custom PHP configuration

-Simply add a `/php/conf/custom.ini` file and rebuild `docker-compose up -d --build`.
+Simply add a `/php/conf/custom.ini` file and rebuild `docker compose up -d --build`.
 This will take effect in all of your PHP containers.

 ---